madanyc/workfront-learn.en/help/guide/worker-fundamentals/complete-work-in-workfront-home.md

 team: Technical Marketing
 kt: Jira ticket
 ---
-# Complete work in Workfront Home
+# workfront-dam/brand-connect-user in Workfront Home

 In this video, you will learn: